huggingface/tokenizers/README.md

    `BPE` or `WordPiece`.
 4. The `PostProcessor`: in charge of post-processing the `Encoding` to add anything relevant that, for example, a language model would need, such as special tokens.

+## Main features:

+ - Train new vocabularies and tokenize, using todays most used tokenizers.
+ - Extremely fast (both training and tokenization), thanks to the Rust implementation.
+Takes less than 20 seconds to tokenize a GB of text on a server's CPU.
+ - Easy to use, but also extremely versatile.
+ - Designed for research and production.
+ - Normalization comes with alignments tracking.
+It's always possible to get the part of the original sentence that corresponds to a given token.
+ - Does all the pre-processing: Truncate, Pad, add the special tokens your model needs.

 ## Bindings